 Genetic counselors, clinical geneticists, and nurse specialists in genetics may be available at your institution or elsewhere.
 You can find a genetic specialist through:

-The incidence of colorectal cancer is increasing in young adults in the U.S. To address this concerning trend, the American Cancer Society updated their screening guideline to include this younger population.
+The incidence of colorectal cancer is increasing in young adults in the U.S. To address this concerning trend, multiple professional societies have updated their screening guidelines to include this younger population.
 The recommendation for earlier screening, beginning at age 45, will certainly impact your practice, and is expected to have a positive impact on your patients’ health.
 Results of this screening will also, in some cases, assist in identifying patients and families at risk of a hereditary colon cancer syndrome such as Lynch syndrome.

 In addition to the results from CRC screening, family history information will help you assess your patients’ level of risk for hereditary cancer.
 Identifying whether a person is at average, increased or even high risk from a hereditary syndrome will allow you to develop an individualized management plan.